TeamJeeves/Jeeves-Bot-Documentation/docs/commands/admin/setup.md

 ***

-# Realm Setup

-This command allows you to setup your servers realm, the server warcraft server you want your server to default to.
+This command allows you to set up your servers realm, the server warcraft server you want your server to default to.

 **Examples**